coohom/cloud-docs/src/examples/layout_estimation.md

 dataset.
 For each strategy, we train the whole network for 30K iterations

-## Results
+## Experiment Results

 Results are reported in Table 1.
 As can be seen, the model trained on both the synthetic and real datasets achieves the best result.
-After augmenting the synthetic data, the network can predict the corners position more accurately.
+After augmenting the synthetic data, the network can predict the corner's position more accurately.
 Meanwhile, the predicted number of corners is more accurate.
 It demonstrates that our synthetic data could be used to improve the performance of the network.
 Qualitative results are shown in Figure 2.

 ![fig_layout](./../examples_figs/fig_layout.png)
 ![table_layout](./../examples_figs/table_layout.png)